The Flodden Wall Visitor Guide

 History

-Although the impending English invasion never materialised the wall survived and was instrumental in protecting the city for many years, but as with many of the city’s old buildings it slowly began to crumble after not being maintained properly.
+Although the impending English invasion never happened, the wall survived and was instrumental in protecting the city for many years, but as with many of the city’s old buildings, it slowly began to crumble after not being maintained properly.

-After the threat from the Jacobite uprising ended in 1746 the Flodden Wall was left without a purpose and it either collapsed or was built over in the ceaseless expansion of the city, so that today only a few small sections remain.
+After the threat from the Jacobite uprising ended in 1746 the Flodden Wall was left without a purpose and either collapsed or was built over in the ceaseless expansion of the city, so that today only a few small sections remain.
+Even though it’s now difficult to appreciate how big this wall once was, it’s a true hidden gem in Edinburgh and one that’s well worth looking for.

 Edinburgh Castle.
 Castlehill, Edinburgh EH1 2NG.